 - Helping to balance insulin in regulating blood sugar level.

 How do the adrenals work?

-Each adrenal hormone is controlled in a different way.
+Each adrenal chemical (hormone) is controlled in a different way.

-The release of cortisol is controlled by hormones produced by two parts of the brain, the hypothalamus and the pituitary.
+The release of cortisol is controlled by hormones produced by two parts of the brain - the hypothalamus and the pituitary.
 The hypothalamus receives input from the body about the state of many different bodily functions.
 When the hypothalamus senses levels of cortisol are low it releases a special hormone, called corticotropin-releasing hormone (CRH).
-Corticotropin-releasing hormone travels to the pituitary via the connecting blood vessels.
-CRH stimulates the pituitary to secrete adrenocorticotropic hormone (ACTH).
+CRH travels to the pituitary via the connecting blood vessels.
+CRH stimulates the pituitary to release (secrete) adrenocorticotropic hormone (ACTH).

 ACTH is released into the bloodstream and travels to the adrenal glands.
-Here ACTH causes cells within the adrenal cortex to make more cortisol.
+Here ACTH causes cells within the outer part of the adrenals (the adrenal cortex) to make more cortisol.
 High levels of cortisol stop the hypothalamus and pituitary from secreting more of their hormones.
 This system ensures that cortisol should only be made when the level of cortisol is too low.